Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 ### MATH(BASE64 ENCODE/DECODE in$/in(), out$/out())

 Returns the length of out$/out().
-This base64 encodes or decodes the data in 'in' and puts the result in 'out'.
+This base64 encodes or decodes the data in ´in´ and puts the result in ´out´.

 Where arrays are used as the output they must be big enough relative to the input and the direction.
 Encryption increases length by 4/3 and decryption decreases it by 3/4.

 ### MAX( arg1 [, arg2 [, …]] ) or MIN( arg1 [, arg2 [, …]] )